---

 **Product Changes:** If the Sapphire Preferred annual fee bothers you after the first year, you can downgrade it to a no-annual-fee Freedom card while keeping the account open.
 Your credit limit stays the same, your account age is preserved, and you stop paying $95 per year.
 Same goes for the Ink Preferred if you do not use the travel and shipping categories enough to justify the fee.

 **Adding Other Issuers:** With your Chase foundation built, consider adding the Amex Blue Business Cash (2% on the first $50,000 per year, no annual fee) and the Capital One Spark Cash Plus (2% on everything, $150 annual fee) to diversify your business credit across issuers.
-This is the [Credit Stacking approach](/blog/how-credit-card-stacking-works) in action.
+This is the credit stacking approach in action.
 Multiple issuers, multiple credit lines, optimized for both rewards and available credit.

 ## Common Mistakes That Kill the Chase Stack